mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 }}

 ### Background & History
-Born in Silverpine to a merchant family, joined the clergy of Pelor at 18 seeking purpose.
+Born in Silverpine to a merchant family, joined the clergy of Sera at 18 seeking purpose.
 Assigned as military chaplain to the Ironhold garrison at 25—the traditional posting for new priests.
 Expected to serve a few years and transfer to a comfortable temple position.

 That was 15 years ago.
 He stayed because the soldiers needed him.
 Held dying men's hands.
 Performed last rites in snowstorms.
 Blessed weapons before battles and conducted funerals after.
 Saw more death in his first year than most priests see in a lifetime.